Robinpig/Note/docs/CS/OS/Linux/mm/slab.md

 }
 ```

-kmem_cache_create_usercopy - Create a cache with a region suitable
+> 查看不同尺寸的slab cache cat /proc/slabinfo

-for copying to userspace
+kmem_cache_create_usercopy - Create a cache with a region suitable for copying to userspace
 - name: A string which is used in /proc/slabinfo to identify this cache.
 - size: The size of objects to be created in this cache.
 - align: The required alignment for the objects.